 b.
 The HHG was moved commercially and the carrier or contractor was paid for the move on a basis other than weight.

 2. When the carrier or contractor constructs the weight, the carrier or contractor may be requested to substantiate the reasonableness of the constructed weight.
-If the constructed weight is unreasonable, the Service may base reimbursement on a reasonable weight.
+If the constructed weight is unreasonable, then the Service may base reimbursement on a reasonable weight.

 E. Government’s Constructed Cost (GCC).
 The Armed Forces and NOAA use different factors in computing the GCC for HHG transportation than does the USPHS.